chinamike65/hugo-tuolesi/content/book2/book2en.md

 All are welcome.

-Master Tsongkhapa made offerings of mandras a million times during his retreat in Vokacheron, Tibet, and we should rejoice in this.
+Master Tsongkhapa made offerings of mandalas a million times during his retreat in Vokacheron, Tibet, and we should rejoice in this.

 Master Tsongkhapa's four major industries are the establishment of Gelum Moran, the establishment of Ganden Monastery, the reconstruction of the Maitreya Buddha in Tibet, and the salvation of Tibetan Buddhism (mainly in terms of precepts).